themejunkie/recent-posts-widget-extended/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Provides fleksible and advanced recent posts widget.
+Provides flexible and advanced recent posts widget.
 Allows you to display them with thumbnails, post excerpt, specific category and more.

 == Description ==

-This plugin will enable a custom, fleksible and advanced recent posts widget.
-Allows you to display a list of the most recent posts with thumbnail and excerpt also you can display it from all or a specific category.
+This plugin will enable a custom, flexible and advanced recent posts widget.
+Allows you to display a list of the most recent posts with thumbnail and excerpt, also you can display it from all or a specific category.
 The recent posts widget extended uses [Transients API](http://codex.wordpress.org/Transients_API) for delivering cached to optimize your site performance when used the widget.

 = Features Include: =